 Let’s look at how outsourcing benefits the average entrepreneur and gives you and competitive advantage.

-- Outsourcing widens the talent pool.
+Outsourcing a virtual assistant widens the talent pool.
 If you were building a football team, wouldn’t you rather have the best players from around the world versus the best from your local community?
 Teamwork is everything in business!
 Wouldn’t you want the very best team you could get?

-- The job satisfaction of outsourcers is often higher.
+The job satisfaction of outsourcers is often higher.
 For example, a video editor may only work two hours a week for you but they have other clients.
-All their hours are focussed on their area of interest.
+All their hours are focused on their area of interest.

-- If for any reason your outsourcer doesn’t work out it’s super easy to end the contract.
-It’s not a big legal process that you need to fulfil.
+If for any reason your outsourcer doesn’t work out it’s super easy to end the contract.
+It’s not a big legal process that you need to fulfill.

 I have fantastic outsourcing relationships that have really moved my business forward.